-While the original Ford Foundation grant has long been expended, the program continues thanks to the generosity of private donors.
-We fund approximately eighteen projects every year across the humanities and social sciences.
-Along with Alexandra Hoffman, Administrative Assistant to the Ford Scholars Program, and Baynard Bailey, Academic Computing Consultant, we aim to foster a rich intellectual tradition of faculty-student engagement through research.
+We fund approximately 18-20 projects every year across the humanities and social sciences.
+With Alexandra Hoffman, administrative assistant and Baynard Bailey, academic computing consultant, we are delighted to support this intellectual tradition of faculty-student engagement through research.